 A lint free cloth – any old cloth will do as long as it doesn’t shed any bits, this can be used for applying the wax.

 You can view and buy each of these items below (except the paint brush and old cloth!).
 You can buy the items separately or we’ve put together a special kit price if you wish to buy everything.
 We’ve not included the scissors in this kit in order to keep this as affordable as possible.
-Postage costs will be £4.95 (only available for items totalling under £15); this is a 2-3 business day delivery.
-Or £9.50 for next day delivery if ordered before 12.
+Postage will be included in your £9.50 if you add these items when buying your course.
+Otherwise you can choose from £4.95 for 2-3 working days (only available for items totalling under £15) or £9.50 for next day delivery if ordered before 12.